Type 348 Radar: Development

 Type 348 radar is one of the most misidentified Chinese radars because it is frequently but erroneously referred by many as several other Chinese radars due to confusion.
 For example, Type 348 has been confused with and misidentified as much larger Chinese active phased array radar Type 346.
 Additionally, Type 348 radar is also misidentified with two other fire control radars of its same class: Type 347 and Type 349.
 Type 347, 348, and 349 are all fire control radars for small caliber guns and all share the similar size and configuration, so they look very similar externally, but in reality, they are different radars.
 The three radars can be distinguished by the following features: When electro-optics (EO) are integrated with radar, EO is installed on the portside of Type 347 radar antenna, but for Type 348 and Type 349, EO is installed on the starboard side of the radar antenna.
-Furthermore, when incorporated as part of CIWS, Type 349 is slaved to Type 730 CIWS gun and thus does not rotate, because the gun rotates when searching/tracking.
+Furthermore, when incorporated as part of CIWS system, Type 349 is slaved to Type 730 CIWS gun and thus does not rotate, because the gun rotates when searching/tracking.
 In contrast, Type 348 is not slaved to the Type 76 37mm twin guns, but instead, installed separately from the gun mounts, and thus Type 348 rotates when searching/tracking.
 The shape of antenna is also an important visual cue to distinguish three radars.
 The tip of Type 349 radar is a conical, which is missing on Type 347.
 Instead, the tip of Type 347 radar antenna is a small circular flat surface, missing the tip of the cone.
 The antenna of Type 348 radar differs from both Type 347 and Type 349 radars in that most of the cone is missing, only the base remains, so the antenna of Type 348 radar has a very large circular flat surface, resulting in Type 348 radar resembles a scaled down version of another larger fire control radar for larger caliber guns (76 mm or greater), Type 344.